-The minimum size area accepted is 0.1 ac or 20-30 trees per property owner.
-Ideal planting locations include areas contiguous to existing forest and areas along the stream.
+Ideal planting locations include areas along the stream where the planting would provide a minimum 35-foot buffer and upland locations that would consist of a contiguous planting that is a minimum of 1⁄2 acre.
 Trees are planted in rows using 15-foot spacing to allow for easy access for mowers and maintenance.
-The included maintenance package provides mowing by a contractor for 3 years 3 times a year and resetting tree shelters 4 times a year.
+The included maintenance provides mowing by the installing contractor 4 times a year for 3 years following implementation.